anastasia-zhukova/efficient-multilingual-continual-pretraining/README.md

 which wraps the `seqeval` calculations to ensure the common interface.

 ### Notable features

 - The project uses `loguru` to log some details of the process to make it easier to debug the project and get as-you-go information.
 The logger setup can be found in `efficient_multilingual_continual_pretraining/logger.py`.
 - We use `wandb` to monitor the models and store the future results to make experiments easier to track.
 It is turned on and off by the `use_watcher` in `config.yaml`.
 Make sure to login before you run it.
 - Hydra is used to manage configs in a simple way.
 By selecting the required task in `task` (same as task's yaml name), it allows to easily change the task we are training and keep the hyperparameters different for different tasks.
   It also allows for command line overrides if necessary.
 - `poetry` is used to manage the project dependencies and to remove the unnecessary development dependencies in the future production.
 - The tasks are run from a single `main.py`.
 After the run, the models are being saved to `model_weights` folder.

-### Intermediate results
+### Preliminary results

-#### Train
+#### Downstream tasks: pretrained model (train scores)

+We provide these as a reference for future researchers only.

 | Domain               | Model used   | Dataset        | Task type                   | Accuracy | Precision | Recall | F1 Score |
 |----------------------|--------------|----------------|-----------------------------|----------|-----------|--------|----------|